AngelArabadzhiev/Binary-Game/README.md

    ```

 3. **Play the Game**

-   - When prompted, enter `"yes"` to start the game.
-   - Choose `"binary"` to receive a binary number and convert it to decimal.
+   - When prompted with "Do you want to play the game?", type yes to start or no to exit.

+   - Choose the format of the number you want to convert from: binary, decimal, or hexadecimal.

+   - Specify the format you want to convert to: binary, decimal, or hexadecimal.

-   - Choose `"decimal"` to receive a decimal number and convert it to binary.
+   - The game will display a random number in the chosen format and ask you to convert it to the target format.

-   - Input your answer and receive immediate feedback.
+   - Enter your answer and receive feedback on whether it was correct.

+   - The game will repeat until you choose to exit by typing no when prompted.

 4. **Exit the Game**